zementalist/Smart-Lamp/README.md

-# Smart-Lamp
+# Smart-Lamp (Arduino & OpenCV)
-Smart Lamp using Arduino &amp; Python CV (manage light with using your hands)
+Smart Lamp using Arduino &amp; Python OpenCV (manage light with using your hands)